AvinashDalvi89/internetkatta-hashnode/ckoq9bnpm01mybvs1h7z6el1f.md

 // Output "Hello World"
 ```

 Now you understand what is **Nullish Coalescing (??)**.
-Lets understand how this is supported in Angular 12.
+Let's understand how this is supported in Angular 12.

 Currently if you are using a statement in a template like this.
 Where `imageUrl` is either set by component or child component. if `imageUrl` is not set then go for `getRandomImages()` function call.